 - It will help you gain consumer confidence.

-- Hopefully, bad publicity which can have serious economic consequences can be avoided.
+- Hopefully, bad publicity, which can have serious economic consequences, can be avoided.

 - Your potential customers will not feel the need to seek out your competitors with better data privacy practices.